-If you have a disability that requires accommodations under the Americans with Disabilities Act (ADA), please meet with me as soon as possible so that I can support your success in an informed manner.
-If you would like to know more about West Chester University's services for students with disabilities, please contact the Office of Services for Students with Disabilities which is located at 223 Lawrence Center and can be reached at 610-436-3217 and at ossd@wcupa.edu.
+If you have a disability that requires accommodations under the Americans with Disabilities Act (ADA), please present your letter of accommodations and meet with me as soon as possible so that I can support your success in an informed manner.
+Accommodations cannot be granted retroactively.
+If you would like to know more about West Chester University's Services for Students with Disabilities(OSSD), please contact the OSSD which is located at 223 Lawrence Center.
+The OSSD hours of Operation are Monday - Friday 8:30 a.m. - 4:30 p.m.
+Their phone number is 610 - 436 - 2564, their fax number is 610 - 43 6 - 2600, their email address is ossd@wcupa.edu, and their website is at www.wcupa.edu/ussss/ossd.